 The following questions can guide you in making your computer lab universally accessible.
-To clarify accessibility issues, consult your campus disability services office or ADA/504 compliance officer or call your regional Office for Civil Rights (OCR).
+To clarify legal issues, consult your campus legal counsel or ADA/504 compliance officer or call your regional Office for Civil Rights (OCR).

 First Steps

 To begin the process of making your computer lab accessible to everyone, take the following steps.